-- The provisions of the pension scheme rules and regulations of the General Pension Fund for Public Employees (ABP) apply to the pension entitlement of those employees who are defined as public sector employees in the ABP Privatisation Act. - 2.
+- 1. The provisions of the pension scheme rules and regulations of the General Pension Fund for Public Employees (ABP) apply to the pension entitlement of those employees who are defined as public sector employees in the ABP Privatisation Act. - 2.
 For employees other than those as referred to in paragraph 1, no pension scheme is offered by the employer, unless agreed otherwise. - 3.
-If, in the ten years leading up to the retirement age, an employee enters into a new employment contract at a lower salary, the employer and the employee may agree to base the pension build-up on the salary preceding the acceptance of the new employment contract on the grounds of Article 3.5 of the ABP pension scheme rules and regulations.
+If, in the ten years leading up to the in the ABP pension scheme retirement calculation age, an employee enters into a new employment contract at a lower salary, the employer and the employee may agree to base the pension build-up on the salary preceding the acceptance of the new employment contract on the grounds of Article 3.6 of the ABP pension scheme rules and regulations.
 This paragraph does not apply if the lower salary is the result of a lower part-time factor. - 4.
 Paragraph 3 also applies when entering into a new employment contract with another university or institution that is subject to this collective labour agreement (cao).